 Muni’s old competitor, Market Street Railway (for which our nonprofit is named), converted a streetcar line across steep Twin Peaks into the 33-line trolley bus in 1935.
 That line is still operated by Muni today, and provides wonderful views!

 Muni opened its first trolley coach line in 1941, and oversaw the conversion of 24 streetcar lines to bus service in 1948-49, creating the most extensive trolley coach operation in North America.
 That’s still true today.
 Muni’s 280 trolley coaches are true zero-emission vehicles, since the power to run them is generated by the City’s Hetch Hetchy hydroelectric power system.
 The latest generation of Muni trolley coaches carry enough battery capacity to allow extended off-wire operation.
 This has allowed extensions of the 22-Fillmore and 30-Stockton lines where wires were unfeasible.

 Our nonprofit, Market Street Railway, was originally formed in 1976 to purchase and donate back to Muni one of its 1950-vintage trolley coaches.
 From that beginning, Muni has added to its collection of vintage buses that once operated in regular service.

-These vintage buses are testimonials to the great skill and commitment of Muni’s maintenance team, which have restored several of them with volunteer hours from staff and occasional help from Market Street Railway.
+These vintage buses are testimonials to the great skill and commitment of Muni’s maintenance team, which have restored several of them with volunteer hours from staff and help from Market Street Railway.

 Below are pages for some of the most venerable members of the vintage bus fleet.
 More pages will be added soon.
 Muni has also tried to save one bus of each major type it has operated in the last 30 years for future operation.